 He also teaches several courses at USF: (1) Research Methods (Ph.D./DBA seminar), (2) Statistical Data Mining, and (3) Design Thinking and Innovations.

-In addition, he was a current Senior Editor of the Journal of the Association of Information Systems for two years and served on the editorial board of MIS Quarterly (the #1 journal in information systems) for four years.
+In addition, he served as a Senior Editor of the Journal of the Association of Information Systems for two years and was on the editorial board of MIS Quarterly (the #1 journal in information systems) for four years.